BeProduct/BeProduct.Python.SDK/docs/075-apps.md

 ## Updating LIST-based applications
 You can create, update and delete list items using a single call.
-Also there is a separate sdk/api call to upload images into list items.
+Also, there is a separate sdk/api call to upload images into list items.
 ### Updating LIST items
 Below example performs 3 changes: